How to present a proposal to the S/WG fund

 Applications can be submitted anytime of the year but will be evaluated two times a year

-- Decisions for applications submitted before 31 January will be announced by 28 February.
+- Decisions for applications submitted by 31 January will be announced by 28 February.

-- Decisions for applications submitted before 30 September will be announced by 31 October.
+- Decisions for applications submitted by 30 September will be announced by 31 October.

 After approval and signing of the agreement, the project should be launched as soon as possible and the applicant should adhere to the reporting requirements.